vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 32. What is Tuple?
+## 32. What is a Tuple?

 ### Answer:
-Tuple groups multiple values into one.
+A tuple groups multiple values into one.
 It can store different data types.

 ### Example: